About Charged Affairs:

 - Ideally an early career foreign policy professional or current graduate student in a relevant field

-- Position is unpaid and part-time
+- The position is unpaid and part-time

 - If not already a dues-paying member, candidate must become a YPFP member upon acceptance of an offer